+Government Auditing Standards requires the auditor to perform limited procedures on Mt.
+Pleasant Public School District #4's response to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
 Mt.
-Pleasant Public School District #4's responses to the findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
-Mt.
-Pleasant Public School District #4's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Pleasant Public School District #4's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.